ooples/pine_script_docs/source/writing/Limitations.rst

 There are currently no means for Pine programmers to get data on the resources consumed by their scripts.
 We hope this will change in the future.

-In the meantime, when you are considering large projects, it is safest to make a proof of concept in code, in order to assess the probability of your script running into limitations later in your project.
+In the meantime, when you are considering large projects, it is safest to make a proof of concept in order to assess the probability of your script running into limitations later in your project.

 The most frequent limitations Pine programmers encounter are: